 Way up high…on Quituinan Hill in the town of Camalig.
 Hostess with the mostest Frances pulled strings to get my squad and me a late-aftie visit at the privately-owned hill, still in the early stages of tourism development.
 The bumpy ride uphill led to an undulating meadow made more rustic and romantic by a few grazing horses.
 With that postcard-perfect background, my squad was agog to see ourselves in selfies, groufies, and jump shots.

 The summit revealed a majestic panorama of Mayon.
 What a wow-worthy, in-ya-face view!
 Up close and seemingly within reach, the volcano’s perfect cone was wrinkled with furrows etched by lava flows throughout the millennia.
 Still, the outline was smooth and even.
 This monster was graceful.

 And shy.
-She partially hid behind rolling clouds that had descended on our hill and sprinkled us with raindrops.
-Like lemon drops high above the chimney tops, if you will.
+She partially hid behind rolling clouds that had descended on our hill and sprinkled us with raindrops “like lemon drops high above the chimney tops.”
 As we sprinted toward a lone cottage, a band of bright colors spilling out of the cloud cover stopped us in our tracks.